Results of the 2024 US New Graduate Pay and Generation Z Compensation Survey

 Starting salaries vary by region and degree.
 The New Graduate and Generation Z Compensation Survey breaks down starting salaries by degree level and geographic region.

-Recruitment strategies for new graduates
+Recruiting strategies for Gen Z and new graduates

 Strategies for summer interns and co-op students